AkiAfroo/minasender/README.md

 dont forget: you must have a full node synced with all the environment variable ready and setting up in .bashrc or .profile

-**for private reason and avoid spam i will not include the Mina Protocol address inside mina_Users_address.txt , you have to collected/find it and add it one by
+**for private reason and avoid spam i will not include the Mina Protocol address inside mina_Users_address.txt , you have to collected/find it and add it one by one  in mina_Users_address.txt**

-line in mina_Users_address.txt**

 - [x] usage: # minasender and mina_Users_address.txt must be in the same directory